-With Colourful Dreaming, SHINE for Kids aims to support Indigenous children in rural NSW who have an incarcerated parent to participate in artistic and cultural activities.
+With 'Colourful Dreaming', SHINE for Kids aims to support Indigenous children in rural NSW who have an incarcerated parent to participate in artistic and cultural activities.

-- Group cultural workshops will focus on Wiradjuri clan totems; bush tucker; breathing techniques for playing the didgeridoo; traditional stories; and art.
+- Group cultural workshops focus on Wiradjuri clan totems; bush tucker; breathing techniques for playing the didgeridoo; traditional stories; and art.

-The project will be developed and conducted from 1 July 2010 to 30 June 2011 and will take place in Wagga Wagga, Junee and Narrandera.
+The program was initially developed and conducted from 1 July 2010 to 30 June 2011 in Wagga Wagga, Junee and Narrandera.
 It has been made possible with financial support from the Australian Government's Indigenous Cultural Support (ICS).